carpentries-incubator/hpc-intro/_episodes/11-hpc-intro.md

 from the local laptop or desktop to elsewhere.
 Take for example the task to find the directions for your next business trip.
 The capabilities of your laptop are typically not enough to calculate that route spontaneously.
-So you use website, which in turn runs on a server that is almost exclusively no in the same room than you are.
+So you use website, which in turn runs on a server that is almost exclusively not in the same room as you are.

 {% include figure.html url="" max-width="20%" file="/fig/servers-openclipartorg-ericlemerdy.svg" alt="A rack half full with servers"
 caption="" %}